dantswain/thrash/README.md

 * `THRIFT` - Path to the `thrift` binary (default: `thrift`).
 * `THRIFT_INPUT_DIR` - Directory containing your `.thrift` files
   (default: `thrift`).
-* `THRIFT_OUTPUT_DIR` - Directory in which to place generated Erlang source code (default: `src`).
+* `THRIFT_OUTPUT_DIR` - Directory in which generated Erlang
+  source code is placed (default: `src`).
 * `FORCE_THRIFT` - Set to any of `["TRUE", "true", "1"]` to force
   execution of `thrift`.
-The default behavior is is to automatically determine if execution of `thrift` is required using mtimes of the files in the input and output directories.
+By default, the task automatically determines if it is necessary to execute `thrift` based on the mtimes of the files in the input and output directories.

-Note, you can prepend `:thrift` to the list of compilers in your project (i.e., the project where your `.thrift` files live) to get this task to run automatically.
+Prepend `:thrift` to the list of compilers in your project and this task will run automatically as needed.

 ```
 defmodule MyProject.Mixfile do